Joshofficial101/AutoBidder_For_AEGIS_LightningProtectionINC/README.md

+!!WARNING!!
+This branch is a few updates behind main.
+One feature missing currently is password hashing.
+Do NOT use a real password, this version is simply for testing.

 README.md: LightningBid - Setup Guide

 This guide provides the necessary steps to install dependencies and run the LightningBid application on macOS and Linux systems.